 To change the gas mixture the operator rotates the mixture adjustment knob to the appropriate percentage.
+To minimize hysterisis error, always approach the desired mixture setting from 0% on the dial.
 The dial shows the minor gas percent.
-For instance, to produce a 25% carbon dioxide/75% argon mixture the dial should read 25%.
+For instance, to produce a 5% oxygen/95% argon mixture the dial should read 5%.
 Approximately 15 on/off cycles of the gas mixer are required to obtain an accurate new mixture.
 A cycle is defined by the clicking of the solenoid valve.